mschlegel81/grav-particles/README.md

 ### Stars
 Select how many stars you would like and either randomize a new system or reset the current system to its initial state.

 When a system is randomized, one of 100 pre calculated systems is picked.

-This is biased towards "more stable" systems.
+You can also grow or shrink the whole system (including the current dust particles).

 ### Dust
 Select how many dust particles are distributed.